-You need to be assessed by a doctor/midwife to confirm if you are in preterm labour.
+You need to be assessed by a doctor or midwife to confirm if you are in preterm labour.

 You can call your own doctor or midwife once you get to the hospital.
-If you cannot drive yourself, ask a neighbour or friend to help.
+If you cannot drive yourself, ask a neighbour or friend to help or take a taxi.
 If you cannot get to the hospital right away, call the birthing unit at your hospital for advice.